alexcubor/Yadviga-SLAM/README.md

 1. **Build Process**
    - Press `Ctrl+Shift+B` to open the build tasks menu
    - Three tasks will appear:
-     1. "Build Emscripten" - Run second
+     1. "Build Emscripten" - Run first (only on first setup)
-     2. "Build OpenCV" - Run third
+     2. "Build OpenCV" - Run second (only on first setup)
+     3. "Build Yadviga" - Run third
    - After completing these tasks, the project will be ready for development

 2. **Debugging**